 6.1.
-6.1.
-Was a specialist study conducted? ¥ES NO✓ 6.2. .2.
+Was a specialist study conducted?
+YES NO✓ 6.2.
 Provide the name and/or company who conducted the specialist study.
-N/A 43 Evolation how groups that contain sometime haritage resources have influenced the proposed development opmont
+N/A 6.3.
 6.3.
 Explain how areas that contain sensitive heritage resources have influenced the proposed development.

-According to the SAHRIS Paleo Sensitivity Map the palaeontological sensitivity of Erf 301 is insignificant/zero (Figure 25).
+According to the SAHRIS Paleo Sensitivity Map the palaeontological sensitivity of Erf 301 is insignificant/zero (Figure 26).
 There are no significant heritage resources known to be on the property, the proposed activity should have negligible to no cumulative impacts on the archaeological or heritage value of the area.